-There is no denying the fact that his good looks wouldn’t place him in the wish list of potential girlfriends and women wife materials who would yearn for his heart.
+There is no denying the fact that his good looks wouldn’t place him on the wish list of potential girlfriends and women-wife materials who would yearn for his heart.

-According to rumors, Takumi Minamino’s relationship with Reina began after he broke up with his ex-girlfriend who goes by the name ‘Shiori‘.
+According to rumours, Takumi Minamino’s relationship with Reina began after he broke up with his ex-girlfriend, who goes by the name ‘Shiori‘.

 Getting to know Takumi Minamino’s personal life facts away from football activities would help you get a better picture of his unique personality.